 Episodes of crisis have often proved that the firms' leverage tends to be procyclical.
 [4] documents that, intermediaries like brokers/dealers and hedge funds, which before the crisis were more tightly relating their funding to the repo market, with the aftermath of the turmoil and the freezing of short-term financing instead, they were forced to significantly curtail their investments.
 Conversely, commercial banks, which could access to more stable financing, could lever up and grow in size.
-For some theoretical research predicting the procyclicality of leverage we send to, among others, [5] and [6].
+[5] confirms this view, showing that, across the crisis the leverage of brokers/dealers and shadow banks was always higher than inside commercial banks.
+Additional evidence on certain procyclicality in the leverage of financial firms in relation to the recent crisis can be found, among others, in [6] and [7].
+While for some theoretical research predicting the procyclicality of leverage we send to, among others, [8] and [9].